FTC to scrutinize new Facebook facial recognition feature

 He added that the commission had no reason to believe that the company had violated its 2011 agreement.

-Facebook posted an update to its data use policies on the company website on Aug.
-29 to explain how users’ personal information is used by advertisers and third-party applications. ()
+Facebook posted an update to its data use policies on the company website on August 29 to explain how users' personal information is used by advertisers and third-party applications. (r.reuters.com/myq92v)

 The new policy proposal came days after the company finalized a $20 million class-action settlement related to how Facebook displayed its users’ “likes” and pictures in its ads products.